jsdclxvi/Reforestation/README.md

-## What do you call a beehive without the b's?
-An eehive.
+## A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”